Skip to main content

 Configurators

-In this tutorial, you will learn the basics of one of the most powerful features in DynaMaker: Configurators.
-Here the parameters play an important role together with the internal rules that make every custom product possible.
-As a product example, we will use a three-point load test in a beam to calculate automatically the bending moment & max deflection for a given cross-section & material.
+In this tutorial, you will learn the basics of one of the most powerful features in DynaMaker, i.e. Configurators, including a short guide on how to use your own static assets and textures.
+In the configurators the parameters play an important role together with the internal rules that make every custom product possible.
+As a product example, we will use a three-point flexural test in a beam to calculate automatically the bending moment & max deflection for a given cross-section.

 1. Prepare components